-Despite all this, Brazile is not merely another “liberal Democrat.”
-The long-time political operative has spent most of her career affiliated with the socialist/Marxist wing of the Democratic Party.
+Despite all this, Brazile isn’t merely another “liberal Democrat.”
+The longtime political operative has spent most of her career affiliated with the socialist/Marxist wing of the Democratic Party.

 In January 1981, Brazile attended the World Federation of Democratic Youth (WFDY) for peace, detente, and disarmament World Forum of Youth and Students, in Helsinki, Finland.
 WFDY was set up by the Soviet Union in 1945 as an international front group for communist youth.
 It is still run by communists to this day.

 According to an article in the Los Angeles Sentinel about her autobiography, Helsinki was where Brazile “learned firsthand how negatively other peoples viewed nuclear arms.”
 It was “one of the factors that hardened her resolve to want to go to Washington to work toward change.”

 In 1984, Brazile served as mobilization director for Jesse Jackson’s presidential campaign.
 Jackson’s operation, which became known as the “Rainbow Coalition,” was dominated by pro-China Maoist radicals from the Communist Workers Party, Line of March, and League of Revolutionary Struggle—all of which later dissolved to one degree or another into the Democratic Party.

 Next up, Brazile became the national coordinator of Savina Martin‘s National Union of the Homeless.
 Martin was later closely aligned with the country’s largest pro-China communist group: the Freedom Road Socialist Organization.

 In the 1990s, Brazile served as communications director for the Washington D.C. delegate to the U.S. House of Representatives, Eleanor Holmes Norton.
 This was a slight feint to the “right” for Brazile, because Holmes Norton wasn’t a communist, only a socialist.